+It’s faulty logic that sees a sit-up as the abs version of a bicep curl.
+It’s an understandable mistake; you curl a weight to pump your guns, so surely it’s the same if you want to get a six-pack?
 But that ignores two important truths: one, your core is designed to hold you upright, not flex back and forth; two, everyone has a six-pack – it’s just buried beneath your gut.

-The Fat-Burning Six-Pack Circuit
+The Six-Pack Circuit

-You’ll need a pull-up bar, a kettlebell (a dumbbell, or any weight will do as replacement) and some floor space.
+For these strengthening core-focused full-body exercises you’ll need a pull-up bar, a kettlebell (a dumbbell, or any weight will do as replacement) and some floor space.
 Take 30 seconds rest between each move, and two minutes between circuits.

 Aim to do the circuit five times over, three times a week.
 Can’t do that?
 Then complete as much as possible and work up to it.
 Any sweat is better than none.